marionettejs/backbone.marionette/readme.md

 * Refactored `Callbacks` object to use a jQuery Deferred instead of my own code
 * Fixed template manager's `clear` so it properly clears a single template, when only one is specified
 * Refactored the `RegionManager` code to support several new features
-  * now support returning a jQuery deferred object from a view's `render` method
+  * now supports returning a jQuery deferred object from a view’s `render` method
-  * now have a `close` method that you can call to close the current view
+  * now has a `close` method that you can call to close the current view
   * now trigger a "view:show" and "view:close" event
   * correctly remove reference to previous views, allowing garbage collection of the view
   * now support the `bindTo` and `unbindAll` methods, for binding/unbinding region manager events